ukaea/PROCESS/documentation/proc-pages/physics-models/profiles/plasma_profiles.md

 This constraint can be activated by stating `icc = 81` in the input file

-To prevent unrealisitc profiles when iterating the values of `ne0, nesep, neped` etc, this constraint ensures that the value of `ne0` is always higher that `neped` to get a converged solution.
+To prevent unrealistic profiles when iterating the values of `ne0, nesep, neped` etc, this constraint ensures that the value of `ne0` is always higher that `neped` to get a converged solution.
 This can be scaled with `fne0`

 -------